 The chain began recruiting mothers into their marketing mix back in 2007, with a program called “McDonald’s Moms Quality Correspondents.”
 The website for the program hasn’t been updated in a while, however; the “Latest Experience,” linked on the home page, involved the moms acting as baristas to learn about McDonald’s espresso drink line, which came out in 2009.

 The company will recruit bloggers at the BlogHer Conference this week.
-The “citizen reporters” will go on field trips to the company’s corporate headquarters and to farms that provide foods for the restaurant.
+The “citizen reporters” will go on field trips to the company’s corporate headquarters and to farms that provide foods for the restaurant to see how how hard it is to franchise a restaurant from them.
 Last year, McDonald’s used the conference to help launch its oatmeal.
 BlogHer’s food section editor Genie Gratto told CNN’s Eatocracy blog that she approves of the involvement.
 Gratto said, “Actually including moms gives them the chance to raise the dialogue a bit.”

 First Lady Michelle Obama, an advocate against childhood obesity, approves of the mommy blogger involvement as well.
 Mollie Hemingway, a self-described mommy blogger and former professional journalist, is still a little hesitant to support the movement.
 She writes on her Mommyish blog,